Sieva-cmd/Portofolio/README.md

 # portofolio

-## By Sieva Lucia
+#### By Sieva Lucia
 ![Website image](https://github.com/Sieva-cmd/Portofolio/blob/master/images/portofolio.png)

 This is a description of my resume.

 ## Description
-This is a website of my portofoilio containing my background information,my skills and experince and my hobbies.
+This is a website of my portofoilio containing my background information,my skills, experince  my hobbies,interests and sample projects that i have done.

 ## set up instructions
 ## Requirements